 3. Low state line flow.
 A low state line flow trigger occurs when the Mayo's Bar USGS gage measures a flow below the monthly historical 7Q10 flow.
 The 7Q10 flow is defined as the lowest flow over a 7-day period that would occur once in 10 years.
 Table 9 lists the Mayo's Bar 7Q10 value for each month (determined from observed flows from 1949 - 2006).
 The lowest 7-day average flow over the past 14 days is computed and checked at the first and third Tuesday of the month.
 If the lowest 7-day average value is less than the Mayo's Bar 7Q10 value, the low state line flow indicator is triggered.
-If the result is greater than or equal to the trigger value from Table 9, the flow is considered normal, and the state line flow indicator is not triggered.
-The term state line flow is used in developing the drought management plan because of the proximity of the Mayo's Bar gage to the Alabama-Georgia state line and because it relates to flow data upstream of the Alabama-based APC reservoirs.
-State line flow is used only as a source of observed data for one of the three triggers and does not imply that flow targets exist at that geographic location.
+If the result is greater than or equal to the trigger value from Table 9, the flow is used in developing the drought management plan because of the proximity of the Mayo's Bar gage to the Alabama-Georgia state line flow is used only as a source of observed data for one of the three triggers and does not imply that flow targets exist at that geographic location.
 The ACT Basin drought matrix does not include or imply any Corps regulation that would result in water management decisions at Carters Lake or Allatoona Lake.